cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_EN.md

 ### 4.2 Monthly Rebalancing

-On the first day of each calendar month at 00:00 UTC, the Index**locks in constituent shares**in accordance with the calculation methodology.
-No changes to the set of constituents are made during monthly rebalancing; only weights (via locked shares) are adjusted.
+On the first calendar day of each month at 00:00 UTC, constituent shares are locked in according to the methodology, and the constituent set remains unchanged.

 ### 4.3 Non-Regular Adjustments